SICKAG/collage/src/core/handshake-plugin/HANDSHAKE.md

 # Handshake
-With the handshake plugin, we connect the fragment to it's arrangement, so both are able to comunicate with each other.
+With the handshake plugin, we connect the fragment to its arrangement, so both are able to communicate with each other.

 ## Arrangement
-An arrangement defines the layout and configuration of it's embedded fragments and is able to use the Direct Functions API to communicate with its fragments directly.
+An arrangement defines the layout and configuration of its embedded fragments and is able to use the Direct Functions API to communicate with its fragments directly.
 An arrangement can be a fragment itself and thus be embedded into other arrangements.

 The arrangement initiates the handshake with each of its fragments to enable communication.